Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Carlisle Companies Incorporated's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Carlisle Companies Incorporated's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $725.4 million.
+Carlisle Companies Incorporated's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.6 billion.

 The EBITDA is a measure of a Carlisle Companies Incorporated's overall financial performance and is widely used to measure a its profitability.

 |Gross profit TTM||$2.2 billion|